-Dale connected with AHRC NYC through volunteering.
-He formed a bond with Karen Zuckerman, Director of Volunteering and Corporate Engagement.
+Dale connected with AHRC NYC as a community partner.
+He formed a bond with Karen Zuckerman, Director of Community Partner Engagement.
 Upon learning Dale was an accomplished Broadway actor, Karen helped to facilitate a meeting between the Redfield staff and performers and the longtime theater professional, (Dale has appeared in over 40 shows on and off-Broadway).
 In addition to directing the performance, Dale helped to arrange for the Jerry Orbach Theater to be rented at no cost to AHRC NYC.

 How Sweet the Sound